horenbergerb/horenbergerb.github.io/_posts/2022-05-26-egyptianmath1.md

 ### Book I: Arithmetic

 This is basically the "bread-sharing" part of the book.
 Many of the problems describe dividing up bread to share among men in different ways.
-However, there are also a mathematical problems which offer no concrete context.
+However, there are also mathematical problems which offer no concrete context.
 One of which solves a linear equation.
 Many of the others regard the use of "[Egyptian fractions](https://en.wikipedia.org/wiki/Egyptian_fraction)," which involved determining and proving identities such as

 $$\frac{4}{10}=\frac{1}{3} + \frac{1}{15}$$